Leniency and no-action in cartel cases

 About this consultation

-We are inviting views on proposed changes to guidance on applications for leniency and no-action in cartel cases (OFT1495).
+We invited views on proposed changes to guidance on applications for leniency and no-action in cartel cases (OFT1495).

 Our leniency policy plays an important role in the CMA’s strategy to deter anti-competitive conduct by supporting and facilitating the effective detection and enforcement of cartel activity.
 The policy encourages firms and individuals who have been involved in cartel conduct to come forward and cooperate with the CMA in return for immunity from, or a reduction in, financial penalties, and immunity from criminal prosecution and/or protection from director disqualification proceedings.
 CMA’s leniency policy can increase compliance with competition law, thereby building trust in the UK economy.
 More effective compliance with competition law increases competition, leading to lower prices, as well as more innovation, choice, quality, security of supply, productivity, investment, and economic dynamism.